At the core of wind turbines is a problem that robs them of power. Root leakage draws potential power away from the blades and generates turbulence.

 The PowerCone smooths incoming gusts and aligns the airflow with the turbine blades.
-This reduces turbulence, vibration, and the associated loads on the turbine blades and drivetrain.
+This reduces turbulence, vibration, and the associated loads on out of warranty turbine blades and drivetrain.

 The PowerCone’s efficiency helps your turbine reach rated power sooner, reducing both blade pitch angle and sound output.